Winston Sterzel: Early life

 In 2015, he was one of twelve South Africans in China profiled by China Radio International.
 He started uploading videos in China in 2007, and became a full-time vlogger in 2016.
-His videos primarily focus on life in China as viewed from a Westerner's perspective.
+His videos primarily focus on life in China as viewed from his personal perspective.

 Sterzel has also made videos about motorcycle trips through China.
 With fellow YouTuber Matthew Tye (who goes by Laowhy86) and other friends, he has taken extended journeys and produced documentary series titled Conquering Southern China and Conquering Northern China.
 He and Tye operate the YouTube channel ADVChina, a motorcycle travel vlog.
 Sterzel was also co-founder of a small, China-based custom motorcycle business, Churchill Custom Motorcycles, that is no longer in business.
-In late 2018, he said he desired to create "positive content" about China, but that a negative interaction with the Chinese police spurred him to move out of China.

-Career after leaving China
+Departure from China and subsequent videos

-In 2019, Sterzel moved to Los Angeles because he felt that he would lose his life or be incarcerated in China allegedly following threats by ultranationalist Internet users, who apparently accused Sterzel's wife of being a spy and a threat to national security.
+In late 2018, according to Sterzel and Tye, they faced increased harassment and threats from Chinese internet trolls.
+According to Sterzel, the trolls had threatened his wife and her employer with letters accusing Sterzel of being a spy, in an effort to get her fired.
+The month after, Michael Spavor, a business partner and friend of the pair, was detained by Chinese authorities.
+They reported this increased their fear for their own safety.
+As a result, Sterzel and Tye chose to leave China and moved to Los Angeles in 2019.

-Following his departure from China, Sterzel's YouTube channel took a sharp turn into criticism of the Chinese government, using hyperbolic video titles such as "How China is slowly KILLING us all."
+Following his departure from China, Sterzel's YouTube channel took a sharp turn into criticism of the Chinese government, using video titles such as "How China is slowly KILLING us all."